More carats and sparkle: How LVMH plans to change Tiffany

 The group had previously called Tiffany’s prospects “dismal” due to poor management during the COVID-19 crisis.

 Tiffany regained some ground through online sales and in China in its last quarter.
-Jewellery as a whole, one of the fastest growing luxury sectors in recent years, has resisted more than other areas during the pandemic.
+Jewellery as a whole, one of the fastest growing luxury sectors in recent years, has been more resilient than other areas during the pandemic.

 Tiffany is less exposed than rivals to Asia-Pacific - a major driver for luxury sales - which accounted for 28% of its worldwide sales of $4.4 billion in 2019.
 Europe stood at 11%.